fence with sign that says "this way" with arrow

 Security & Catastrophe Management

-If your vendor is to host your website, then you should ask for what they offer in their SLA.
+If your potential vendor is to host your website, then you should ask for what they offer in their SLA.
 How do they handle backups and should the site go down, what is their procedure for continuance?

 Privacy and User Data